Andreaj42/Andreaj42.github.io/_projects/MoodleScraper.md

 # The Moodle Alert Project

 The Moodle alert project is a collaborative initiative between me and my classmate <a href = "https://fr.linkedin.com/in/lucas-perfeito"> Lucas Perfeito</a>.
 Using web scraping on our school's Moodle website, we've set up an alert system, via Discord or by e-mail, to inform our classmates when a new note is added or modified.
-The script used for this project is hosted on our own servers and executed using batch files (systemctl).
+The script used for this project is hosted on our own servers and executed using services systemd.

 ### Mail alert sample